Hygienic Productions

 Hygienic Productions was a film production company based out of Wilmington, Ohio.
 Formed by exploitation film producer Kroger Babb, the company was in charge of promotion and production for a number of Babb's films, including the infamous Mom and Dad.

-Later, following the success of Mom and Dad, Babb would rename the company to a more general name, Hallmark Productions, and later, the "Hallmark Big-6."
-They would continue presenting the sexual education and medical-style films, but expand to more genres, including drug message films such as "She Shoulda Said 'No'!" and shock films like Karamoja.
+Following the success of Mom and Dad, Babb renamed the company to a more general name, Hallmark Productions, and later, the "Hallmark Big-6."
+They continued presenting sexual education and medical-style films while expanding to more genres, including drug message films such as "She Shoulda Said 'No'!" and shock films like Karamoja.